 Frontline hospital staff could be prosecuted, if they obey unlawful instructions, regardless of who gives those instructions.
 Legal action could be taken against NHS staff if they obey any formal instructions, even if issued in the name of Her Majesty the Queen and those turn out to be unlawful, (1867 Foster -v- Dodd and Another LR 3 QB 67-77 Ex Ch).

 If the body is not handed over and the police and Crown Prosecution Service take legal action, a fine or prison sentence could follow.
 For this reason I feel it necessary to elaborate on the shortcomings of the NHS, and make some suggestions for improvement.
+For ease of reference I also provide here a link to a news item here on the website about the protest undertaken by John Bradfield in 2015.

 A body must not be exposed, either naked in public or to deliberately shock anyone.
 However, there is no legal requirement to hide a body from view.